nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to view a specific entry.
 2. Food Diary checks requested entry.
-3. Food diary shows specified entry details.
+3. Food Diary shows specified entry details.

+    Use case ends.

 **Extensions**:
 * 1a.
-Food diary detects invalid command from user.
+Food Diary detects invalid command from user.
     * 1a1.
 Food Diary warns user about wrong syntax.
     * 1a2.
 User enters correct syntax.

       Use case resumes from step 2.

 * 2a.
-No entry found
+Food Diary detect a non-existent index in list.
     * 2a1.
 Food Diary tells user that no entry was found.

       Use case ends.